boost/codeclimate_diff/README.md

     OR

     # always analyzes all files rather than the changed files one by one, even if below the 'threshold_to_run_on_all_files' setting.
+    # NOTE: similar code issues will only work 100% correctly if you use this setting (otherwise it might miss a similarity with a file you didn't change and think you fixed it)
     ./bin/codeclimate_diff --all
     ```